ShannaBadhesha/trgn_assignment3/.ipynb_checkpoints/README-checkpoint.md

 ```bad operand type for unary -: '_io.TextIOWrapper'``` after argparse

 ```sb.histogram(data= Histogram_example.tsv, x=age) AttributeError: module 'seaborn' has no attribute 'histogram'``` at the end

+need to alter argparse to allow for optional -f and ensure output is histogram not bar graph